Exploratory Laparotomy for Trauma

 - Correct coagulopathy, acidosis, hypothermia (“lethal triad”).

-- If TAC: monitor output and bowel perfusion; plan second-look <48 hr.
+- If Abthera (temporary abdominal closure) in place: monitor output and bowel perfusion; plan second-look <48 hr.

 - Early nutrition (enteral preferred).